rubberducky94/arch-hyprland/README.md

-# arch-hyprland
+# MY HYPRLAND RICE
+This rice uses configs from many repos, so it's not 100% pure my creation

-My personal hyprland rice dotfiles credits to JaKooLit, i use some of his scripts and his waybar settings
+Credit to [JaKooLit] (https://github.com/JaKooLit), i uese some of his scripts and waybar settings